itaysk/regogo/Readme.md

 The returned object is a `regogo.Result` type that just encapsulates the returned value and provides convenience methods to use it, such as getting the value as string, number, bool, array, etc.

+# Performance

+As expected, regogo performs a lot worse than dedicated and optimized json querying libraries.
+When [benchmarked](benchmark_test.go) against comparable libraries, gjson was the fastest, gabs was x20 slower than gjson and regogo was x100 slower than gabs.
+There's probably some optimization to be done on regogo's side, but I don't expect it to ever come close to a dedicated json query library.
+regogo is best suited for scenarios that are not performance sensitive, or that the benefit from the expressive query language outweighs the performance price.

 # Background

 I think working with JSON in Go is a pain, and none of the available libraries did it right (closest was gjson).